 Austin joined DP3 Architects after graduating from Clemson University’s School of Architecture in 2021.
 He values the opportunities that this field provides in meeting clients across a variety of fields and creating spaces that make their day to day lives more enjoyable.
 Austin will be utilizing his talents and technical skills in the Higher Education Studio.
 Here he’ll be able to work with the team to create impactful student-centric spaces.

 Meg Terry was born and raised in Sanford, NC.
 From there she graduated from the University of Tennessee in 2001 with a Bachelor of Architecture.
 Once she signed on with DP3 Architects, she never looked back.
-After almost two decades within these company walls, she serves as Principal and VP of Business Development for DP3 Architects.
-As VP of Business Development, Meg is focused on developing strategic partnerships related to community, higher education, interiors, multi-unit and restaurant projects.
+After almost two decades within these company walls, she serves as Principal and CMO for DP3 Architects.
+As CMO, Meg is focused on developing strategic partnerships related to community, higher education, interiors, multi-unit and restaurant projects.
 Prior to leading the business development effort, Meg was the interiors and higher education studio leader, building an extensive portfolio of projects in the Upstate.

 Active in the Greenville community, Meg is a member of the Junior League of Greenville, Rotary Club of Greenville, Greenville Chamber Board of Advisors, and a graduate of Leadership Greenville Class 42.
-Additionally, she is the president of American Institute of Architecture (AIA) South Carolina and serves on the City of Greenville Planning Commission.
+Additionally, she is a past president of American Institute of Architecture (AIA) South Carolina and serves on the City of Greenville Planning Commission.
 Outside of work and service, Meg enjoys hiking and gardening.
-The rest of her time revolves around her home-life, filled with the energy of a daughter, husband, and canine companions.“ I am thankful for the people that I work with every day, from my team members to clients and consultants.
-They push me continuously to become a better architect and create better places for our community.”
+The rest of her time revolves around her home-life, filled with the energy of a daughter, husband, and canine companions.

 Trading winter hats boots, and fleece lined pants to don the color orange (that’s Clemson orange, not jump-suit orange) Brian left family and friends behind in New Hampshire in pursuit of a degree in architecture.
 After more than 30 years neither he nor the profession have abandoned each other, and he has worked his way up to become a principal at DP3 Architects.
 The people he works with on a daily basis, both team members and clients, keep him energized to come to work each day.